-The No. 1 mistake real estate brokers make when it come to retiring agents is not helping them structure their business so they have something of value when they’re heading out the door, says Chuck Boles, who sold his practice years ago and now helps brokerage leaders build agent succession programs.
+The No. 1 mistake real estate brokers make when it comes to retiring agents is not helping them structure their business, so they have something of value when they’re heading out the door, says Chuck Boles, who sold his practice years ago and now helps brokerage leaders build agent succession programs.

 With margin compression and market competition, keeping the market share of a retiring agent is more important today than ever.
 Real estate brokerage leaders, such as those at Long & Foster, put together programs that help agents structure their business and then coach them on the sale when they’re ready to move on.
 “It’s really about transferring trust from one agent to another,” says Richard Fino, vice president of agent success at Long & Foster Real Estate in Virginia.